The client is committed. You’ve confirmed your understanding of the scope and deliverables, and you have their approval in principle.

 So, what exactly does an effective proposal look like?

-That depends on a few factors like your industry, client needs, and the specific project.
+That depends on a few factors, like your industry, client needs, and the specific project.
 That said, successful proposals usually share some common elements.
+Crafting a compelling bid proposal is essential for securing work by highlighting your skills and addressing client needs.
+Here are ten elements you’ll find in most winning proposals:

-2. Problem statement -- According to Corey Pemberton, a freelance copywriter and blogger, "The problem statement is one of the most important elements in any freelance... proposal.
+2. Problem statement – According to Corey Pemberton, a freelance copywriter and blogger, "The problem statement is one of the most important elements in any freelance... proposal.
 Forgetting to include one (or including one anywhere besides the beginning of your proposals) makes your proposal look like all the other boring ones flooding your clients’ inboxes.
 Your proposal loses its edge.”

-4. Pricing information/Fee Summary -- This section should be straightforward and easy for clients to understand.
-Be as detailed as you can but keep your pricing information “high level” and list a price for your entire service package instead of a separate price for each component of the project.
-Including 3 packages in your proposal gives your client options besides "yes" and "no."If you want to manage expectations around what happens when -- and when clients need to pay -- tie payments to specific project milestones.
-This is also helpful with long-term projects.
+4. Pricing information/Fee Summary – This section should be straightforward and easy for clients to understand.
+Be as detailed as you can, but keep your pricing information “high level” and list a price for your entire service package instead of a separate price for each component.
+Including multiple packages in your proposal gives your client options besides “yes” and “no.”

-8. Your proposal must answer Danny Margulies' 3 “invisible questions” -- Share information (and work samples or portfolio pieces) that makes your client confident the answer to these three questions is “yes!”:
+8. Your proposal must answer Danny Margulies' 3 “invisible questions” – Share information (and work samples or portfolio pieces) that makes your client confident the answer to these three questions is “yes!”:

-Proposals, like so much in life, are almost as much about what you don’t do as what you should do.
-Even if you’ve checked off everything we’ve covered so far, don't just send your potential client a PDF and call it a day.
+Even if you’ve checked off everything we’ve covered so far, don’t just send your potential client a PDF and call it a day.

 Instead, be on the watch for...

-Good proposals help manage client expectations and prevent scope creep but sloppy or cut-and-paste proposals often do more harm than good.
+Good proposals help manage client expectations and prevent scope creep, but sloppy or cut-and-paste proposals often do more harm than good.

-Clients won’t hire you unless they’re confident you understand their needs and an effective, persuasive proposal is one of the best ways to convince clients you're the best freelancer for the job.
+Clients won’t hire you unless they’re confident you understand their needs and an effective, persuasive proposal is one of the best ways to convince clients you’re the best freelancer for the job.
+Crafting a winning freelance proposal is crucial to stand out in a competitive market and establish your credibility.

 According to in-house data collected via Folyo’s Design RFP Newsletter, “the average client looks at 15+ design proposals before deciding who to go with.
 If it’s a large website design project (contracts worth over $15,000+) that goes up to 30-40 proposals.
 This is why every serious design company needs to invest in a great proposal template that will actually help your company stand out.”